girone/udacity-enron-fraud-project/report.md

 I investigated a multitude of algorithms (see `python poi_id.py --help` on `--algorithm` for a full list) to solve the present task.
 I did not have the time to tune parameters for each of them, so I discontinued investigating those for which I could not guess good initial parameters within a few tries.

 A noteworthy option is `rbf_svc` which employs a Support Vector Machine with a radial basis function, because I could not find a parameter setting which would not result in a classifier that does not discard all POIs.

+Of all the algorithms tested, `LinearSVC` and `GradientBoostingClassifier` gave the best results, so I focussed on these two in more detail.

+After selecting the algorithm, its hyper-parameters need to be tuned.
+Hyper-parameters are those which cannot be computed from the data (at least not directly).
+Parameter tuning can be regarded as the continuation of the algorithm selection, just on a smaller level.
+Determining and setting ideal hyper-parameters can improve an algorithms performance in terms of accuracy, precision and recall.
+In other words, with some parameters an algorithm will generalize better than with others.

 For the most promising algorithms I performed a search for the best parameters using `GridSearchCV` and the parameter grids in the module `custom_param_grids`.